Non-Hodgkin Lymphoma (NHL) in Children

 - Your child may have trouble eating.
 A dietitian may be able to help.

-- If your child uses tobacco, help him
+- If your child uses tobacco, help them

-or her quit.
-If your child doesn’t use tobacco, make sure he or she knows the dangers
+quit.
+If your child doesn’t use tobacco, make sure they know the dangers of it and

 When to Call a Healthcare Provider